 Where the cost of intangible assets cannot be determined accurately, the intangible capital assets are measured at fair value and where fair value cannot be determined; the intangible assets are measured at R1.

-All assets acquired prior to 1 April 2002 (or a later date as approved by the OAG) are recorded at R1 case the completed project costs are transferred to that department/entity.
+All assets acquired prior to 1 April 2002 (or a later date as approved by the OAG) are recorded at R1.

 Intangible assets are subsequently carried at cost and are not subject to depreciation or impairment.